johans-work/berserk/README.md

 # Intro
-Berserk is a univeral keyboard layout optimized for mouse use and minimum finger travel, compatible down to 40% layouts.
-Berserk isn't so much original as it is inevitable for anyone with similar requirements with a keyboard equipt with dual function keys and layers (VIA/VIAL etc).
-Save time by starting with many of the answers first.
-I've also written a [custom keyboard guide](https://github.com/johans-work/custom-keyboard-guide).
+Berserk is a univeral keyboard layout for programmable keyboards, and offers a sensible default for your first split or 40% keyboard.
 Main features:

 - [ ] max 1u (1 key) finger travel
 - [ ] compatible down to 40%